 3. Now move your upper hand under the second and continue “walking” your hands down toward the horizon, counting the hands as your go.

 Don’t get sloppy with this method by using only one hand or by putting your hand too close to your face because your elbows are bent.
+Arms straight.
+Just saying.

-Discovered this when reading Cody Lundin’s book, “When All Hell Breaks Loose”
+source: Cody Lundin’s book, “When All Hell Breaks Loose”

 The angular speed that the earth travels is the same for all of us: 360 degrees in 24 hours = 15 degrees per hour.

 But that speed appears differently along different paths depending on your geographical location.

 In the tropics the sun sets almost straight down into the horizon, at a right angle.
 In the far northern latitudes the sun approaches the horizon at a more shallow angle.

 This technique works best at mid-latitudes, (e.g. most of the USA).
 But it is latitude dependent.
 The further north, the sun will set a bit later than this method suggests (more daylight).

 You can customize this ‘rule of thumb’ or ‘rule of fingers’ to your own location and season (not a perfect science)…

 Measure the number of (your) finger widths between the sun and the horizon and note the time.
 Then, either look up the sunset time for your area (internet search) or note the time at sunset.